1 x 2kg piece corned beef

 2 x Savoy cabbages, quartered

-- Place all ingredients into an unperforated steam container and cover completely with water.
+- Place all ingredients into a deep unperforated steam container and cover completely with water.
 Place into the steam oven and Steam at 90°C for 4 hours.

 - In a medium sized saucepan, melt the butter on medium-high heat, induction setting 7.
 Add the flour and cook until the flour slightly changes colour to achieve a blonde roux.